• Home

 Concrete Driveway

-The concrete driveway is the most popular choice because it is durable, doesn’t require high maintenance, it’s versatile, and also cost-friendly.
+The concrete driveway is the most popular choice of driveway options because it is durable, doesn’t require high maintenance, it’s versatile, and also cost-friendly.
 The design can be simple or more elaborate with various decorations, textures, and colors.
-Concrete is similar to asphalt but more durable, and DIY-friendly.
+Concrete is similar to asphalt but more durable and DIY-friendly.
 The only downside is it’s more expensive.
-The average cost per square meter stands somewhere between $4 and $10.
-Concrete driveways are strong and if they are installed with a right base by a professional like those at Milwaukee Concrete Driveway Services, they will last anywhere between 25 to 50 years.
+The average cost per square meter is between $4 and $10.
+Concrete driveways are strong if they are installed with the right base by a professional.
+They will last anywhere between 25 to 50 years.

 Asphalt Driveway

 Asphalt is another popular choice because it is cheaper than concrete and stone.
 It’s also very durable.
 The construction process will cost you from $2 to $5 per square foot, depending on the length of the driveway.
 So, if you decide to install it, it will save you a lot of money.
-Asphalt is not recommended for DIYers and hiring professional help is definitely needed.
-Another advantage of an asphalt driveway is its black appearance which will give your property a presentable and clean look.
-Because of its black color, it will retain heat which will help during the winter season in melting the snow faster.
+Asphalt is not recommended for DIYers, and hiring professional help is needed.
+Another advantage of an asphalt driveway is its black appearance, which gives your property a presentable and clean look.
+Because of its black color, it will retain heat,t which will help during the winter season in melting the snow faster.

-The downside of an asphalt driveway is the reseals and because the material is relatively high-maintenance, you need to reseal it every three to five years.
+The downside of an asphalt driveway is the reseals.
+Because the material is relatively high-maintenance, reseal it every three to five years.
 It is crucial to maintain the asphalt in good condition without cracks.
-Patching up the asphalt driveway is easy and you can do it yourself.
+Patching up the asphalt driveway is easy, and you can do it yourself.
 Depending on the climate, asphalt can last up to 20 years, which is less than other similar surfaces.

 Stone Driveway

-Stone is the most attractive choice you can make for your driveway, but it is also one of the most expensive ones.
+Stone is the most attractive choice you can make for your driveway, but it is also one of the most expensive.
 This material will give a lot of character to your driveway and will easily blend with other design elements like xeriscapes, stone walkways, and fountains.
-Costing from $15 to $30 per square foot, the stone driveway needs to be built by experienced workers and professional equipment.
-If the driveway is laid properly it can last up to 100 years.
+Costing from $15 to $30 per square foot, the stone driveway needs to be built by experienced workers and with professional equipment.
+If the driveway is laid properly, it can last up to 100 years.

 When it comes to maintenance, you will occasionally need to substitute single stones because they sometimes break.
 But other than that, you won’t have much work maintaining the stone driveway.
 Anyone who is looking for a unique look for their property should consider using stone.